 Mobile STEM lab has proven a tremendous success.
 To sustain the lab and use it and other classroom opportunities to provide expanded STEM curriculum and instruction, stakeholders agreed that the district should contract with the Sanger SAM Academy.
-(Goal 1, Action 17)

-Since the construction and equipping of the Mobile STEM Lab was completed in 2017-2018, the continuing costs are reflective only of the services and materials associated with its continued use.
 (Goal 1, Action 16)

+Since the construction and equipping of the Mobile STEM Lab was completed in 2017-2018, the continuing costs have been reflective only of the services and materials associated with its continued use.
+(Goal 1, Action 17).
+During Stakeholder meetings throughout 2018-19, however, it became clear that a more permanent STEM facility is needed to continue to expand STEM instruction and curriculum.
+As a result, an action of an additional STEM classroom at the Alview Campus is included in 2019-20 actions.
+(Goal 1, Action 16 for 2019-20)